Umatilla Chemical Depot: Public participation and outreach

 The Oregon Citizens' Advisory Commission, whose members include area residents appointed by the Governor, is a focal point for public participation in the Army's weapons storage and disposal program in Umatilla.

 Closure and redevelopment

 Dismantling of the chemical disposal facility began in August 2013, and the base was expected to be transferred for state and private use by early 2015.
 The timeline was pushed back by the Columbia Development Authority, first to 2016 and then to 2017 and into 2018, due to complications during cleanup.
 After the planned decommissioning and transfer of land in 2018, the Oregon Military Department plans to use part of the base for a training facility, while the rest becomes industrial land and a wildlife refuge.

+In late 2011, 49 of the 69 off-site sirens surrounding the depot were removed and have been repurposed as tsunami sirens along the Oregon Coast.
+Tillamook County would receive 30 sirens but never use them, while Clatsop County would receive 19 sirens, with Cannon Beach installing several of the former sirens to replace ones that had run their time.